CSC207-UofT/course-project-gitgarden/phase2/design_document.md

 During phase 2, we had an optional task of implementing Momento design pattern.
-After successfully completing our main tasks for phase 2 (adhering our code to clean architecture), we had an opportunity to add a functionality to our
+After successfully completing our main tasks for phase 2 (adhering our code to clean architecture), we had an opportunity to add a functionality to our program for the benefit or users.
+We decided to implement the 'Undo' functionality using the Momento Design Pattern.

 #### Composite Design Pattern